opentok/opentok-node/README.md

 ## Creating Sessions

 To create an OpenTok Session, use the `opentok.createSession(properties, callback)` method.
-The `properties` parameter is an optional object used to specify whether you are creating a p2p Session and specifying a location hint.
+The `properties` parameter is an optional object used to specify whether the session uses the OpenTok Media Router and to specify a location hint.
 The callback has the signature `function(error, session)`.
 The `session` returned in the callback is an instance of Session.
-Session objects have a `sessionId` property that is useful to be saved to a persistent store (e.g. database).
+Session objects have a `sessionId` property that is useful to be saved to a persistent store (such as a database).

 ```javascript
 // Just a plain Session